12 Part Blog Description

 I encourage anyone with questions to contact me and I would encourage you to watch my 11 minute introductory video if you want to get a measure of who I am.

 Thank you for your time –

-You might be asking yourself why did Scott Sillcox spend so much time and effort to create this free Online Directory?
+You might be asking yourself why did Scott Sillcox spend so much time and effort to create this Online Directory?

 The answer is simple.
 I have a fair amount of knowledge about the licensed sports products business, knowledge that seems to be in scarce supply, especially on the internet.
 After spending 15+ years in the licensed sports products business, I accumulated a wealth of knowledge that I am happy to share.
-This blog and Online Directory are designed to share that information for free - information that is simply not available anywhere else on the internet.
+This blog and Online Directory are designed to share that information - information that is simply not available anywhere else on the internet.
 This blog and Online Directory are my way of giving back and helping people interested in the world of licensed sports products.
 I am also available as a consultant to people wanting to enter the licensed sports business (either by obtaining their own license or working with an existing licensee) as well as to existing licensees and would be delighted to chat with you if you think I might be able to help you in some way.

 If you are considering going through the process of acquiring a sports license(s), or if you are considering working with an existing licensee, you should strongly consider meeting with Scott as he criss-crosses North America.

 There are three different types of meetings being offered: